-Registration for the 2020 Festival is now open.
+Registration for the 2020 Festival is now closed.
 Register early as spaces fill up in the fall!
 Downloadable form is here.

 When: Tuesday, April 7th and Wednesday, April 8th 2020 from 9:00 am until 2:15 pm